catan-ai/project/stateSpacePseudo.md

     if (Action is play a knight card or place the robber)
+        TODO: IMPLEMENT ROBBER STATE ACTION TRANSITION
         return successor

+    if action is end turn:
+        # for end turn, we have to consider the next state stochastically because of the options of other players
+        # TODO: HOW DO WE HANDLE THIS
+        num_players = len(players)

 Note State buildSuccessorState(State, Action) will simply be a method that will update the board and all players hands based on an action taken.
 I am not going to write pseudocode for it, but all the functionality should already exist in the code, we just need to leverage the right functions and variables.